 Today we have a run that we think will create some great memories– up to the Refuge Plan de l’Aiguille, perched above Chamonix on the “Balcon Nord.”
 (The refuge also has the best tart in the valley, so we’ll take a stop here!)

 From there, we’ll run the alpine balcony to the famous Mer de Glace glacier and Montenvers cog railway train station.
 All that remains is the run down to town!
 Or the option exists to take the cog train if you need a break.

-Today is our final day in Chamonix!
-We’ll climb out of Chamonix on the dramatic and inspiring Kilometre Vertical.
+For our final day, we’ll climb out of Chamonix on the dramatic and inspiring Kilometre Vertical.
 We’ll learn how to move over steep terrain, using wire cables, as we switch back our way up the “VK” race course from the Mont Blanc Marathon series of races.
-Then it’s time to take the Plan Praz lift back down to the valley floor and a late afternoon departure from Chamonix.
+There’s even the option to go higher, all the way to the top of Le Brévent, high above town.

 Plan to arrive at the Geneva, Switzerland the day your tour starts, no later than 2 pm, or noon if you would like to make our optional run.
 This tour includes a shared shuttle airport pickup in Geneva.
 Run the Alps is available to assist with bookings if you would like to arrive early to enjoy Chamonix, France.

 Plan your departure for the day the tour ends at the earliest.
-The Geneva airport is only ninety minutes away by shuttle, so it is possible to leave the day the tour ends.
-Please schedule your departure flight no earlier than 4 pm so you can take part in our morning run.
-Run the Alps is available to assist with bookings if you would like to stay longer.
+The Geneva airport is only ninety minutes away by shuttle, so it is possible to leave the day the tour ends as long as your flight departure time is not before 10am.
+If you do need to depart earlier, a private shuttle can typically be arranged at a cost of $220.